nilfisk/galnewsreader/README.txt

 Usage:
  galnewsreader [-item=n] [-zok={0|1}]

- if zok=1 (Default bevahiour) then the news from Szokorad's Galnet Archive will be used instead of Frontier's official page.
+ if zok=1 then the news from Szokorad's Galnet Archive will be used instead of Frontier's official page.
+The official page should have the newer items, but the formating on Zok is much nicer.

  if -item is specified, only the corresponding summary 'n' will be printed out.
 If it is not specified or n equals 0 only the headlines will be printed out.
  For the Frontier Galnet News page :
-	if n is negative the full body of the transmission will be printed instead of the summary.
+	if n is negative the full body of all  transmissions on the page (20 items) will be printed.
  For Szokorad's Galnet Archive :
 	if n is negative the full text of the 100 first entries will be printed.